HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 Step 1: Make a data backup of the ConfigDB of the management platform that is currently providing the service, and the ConfigDB of compute nodes, so that they can be restored after misuse;

-Step 2: Delete the original cluster in the DR mode through the \"Cluster Management\"-\> \"Computer Node Cluster\" page of the administrator interface in the management platform;
+Step 2: Delete the original cluster in the DR mode through the "Cluster Management"-> "Computer Node Cluster" page of the administrator interface in the management platform;

 ![](assets/cross-idc-disaster-recovery/image100.jpeg)

-Step 3: Still through the \"Cluster Management\"-\> \"Compute Node Cluster\" page, click \[Add Cluster\] to add the active IDC as a new compute node cluster and add the ConfigDB information after the disaster recovery switchover (as long as the compute node management port is currently connectable, no manual configuration is required here by default).
+Step 3: Still through the "Cluster Management"-> "Compute Node Cluster" page, click [Add Cluster] to add the active IDC as a new compute node cluster and add the ConfigDB information after the disaster recovery switchover (as long as the compute node management port is currently connectable, no manual configuration is required here by default).

 ![](assets/cross-idc-disaster-recovery/image101.png)